sttz/Animate/Docs/index.md

 This means you can't reuse groups or tweens and should typically just create new groups or tweens (which will use recycled instances).

-Note that groups from <see cref="Animate.Group"/> and templates are not recycled (<see cref="TweenRecycle.Groups"/> is unset on
-<see cref="TweenOptions.Recycle"/>) to allow creating and reusing groups with
+Note that groups from [Animate.Group](xref:Sttz.Tweener.Animate.Group*) and templates are not recycled ([TweenRecycle.Groups](xref:Sttz.Tweener.TweenRecycle.Groups) is unset on [TweenOptions.Recycle](xref:Sttz.Tweener.TweenOptions.Recycle)) to allow creating and reusing groups with custom settings.
-custom settings.

 If you want to hold on to a tween or group, there are two main options:
-- Increase the group's or tween's <see cref="TweenOptionsContainer.RetainCount"/>
-  until you don't need it anymore and then decrease it again.
+- Increase the group's or tween's [TweenOptionsContainer.RetainCount](xref:Sttz.Tweener.TweenOptionsContainer.RetainCount) until you don't need it anymore and then decrease it again.
 This will prevent it from being recycled for that duration.
-- Set <see cref="TweenOptions.Recycle"/>.
+- Set [TweenOptions.Recycle](xref:Sttz.Tweener.TweenOptions.Recycle).
 This allows to disable recycling for groups and/or tweens on any level (global, group, tween).
-- Set <see cref="ITweenEngine.Pool"/> to `null` to disable recycling completely.
+- Set [ITweenEngine.Pool](xref:Sttz.Tweener.Core.ITweenEngine.Pool) to `null` to disable recycling completely.

+> [!WARNING]
-You need to increase the retain count when you e.g. wait for a tween to complete by checking it repeatedly.
-If not retained, the tween will be recycled immediately on completion and the check will return invalid information.
+> You need to increase the retain count when you e.g. wait for a tween to
+> complete by checking it repeatedly.
+If not retained, the tween will be
+> recycled immediately on completion and the check will return invalid information.

 ### Default Plugins